bringauto/fleet-protocol/README.md

 detailed description at [BringAuto Autonomy Host Protocol].

-Protobuf **v3.17.3** is recomanded with use with [Etna] simulator and other parts of BringAuto robot.
+Protobuf **v3.17.3** is recommanded with use with [Etna] simulator and other parts of BringAuto Robot.

 ## Protocol messages